Back to Podcast Guides

 Listen to the episode

+A lot of nervous system advice gets flattened into one promise: become calmer.
 This conversation points somewhere more useful.
-Jonny describes nervous system work as the awareness of how your state is shaping your experience, followed by the degree of agency you have to shift that state toward what the moment actually requires.1
+Jonny describes nervous system work as awareness of how your state shapes your experience, plus the degree of agency you have to shift that state toward what the moment requires.

-That distinction matters.
 If the goal is permanent calm, every hard emotion feels like failure.
 If the goal is capacity, hard emotion becomes workable material.

 State comes before story